[UPDATED: please scroll]

 Then, super handy, a video emerged entitled “(VIDEO) Moment car bomb explodes in military post in North Sinai, Egypt”:

 It was a fake: the video has been first released back in 2013.
-Egyptian outlet El-Balad had posted a screenshot of it on 12 September 2013 describing it as a failed suicide car bomb attack against a military checkpoint in Al-Arish, North Sinai.
+Egyptian outlet El-Balad had posted a screenshot of it on 12 September 2013; the description is of a failed suicide car bomb attack against a military checkpoint in Al-Arish, North Sinai.
 El-Balad added that the car belonged to a bank and has been stolen three days before the attack.
 Lastly, the video itself was apparently first published by user ‘GlobalLeaks News’ on YouTube back in 2013.

 And while we were all following the dreadful and shameful conflicts over the exact death toll, @JanusThe2 (Twitter bio: “Middle East & North Africa (MENA) threat analyst covering all things extremist-related, particularly IEDs and drones.
-Tweeting in a personal capacity.”) posted this:
+Tweeting in a personal capacity.”) tweeted an image said to be from the attack (the tweet has since been removed, I could not archive it on time).

 Sigh.
 There are many occurrences of this image, as seen from the Google search, most of them from 12 Nov 2014: